derekxkwan/cljs-amfmdemo/README.md

 # cljs-amfmdemo

-- working demo on am/fm synthesis using `clojurescript`,`reagent`, and Web Audio API
+- working, interactive demo on ring modulation, amplitude modulation, and frequency modulation synthesis using `clojurescript`,`reagent`, and `Web Audio API`
 - compiled version is found in the `docs/` folder (or [https://derekxkwan.github.io/cljs-amfmdemo/](https://derekxkwan.github.io/cljs-amfmdemo/))

 ## Progress

 - working demo

+## To Do

+- allow selection of different types of oscillators for carrier / ring modulator / amplitude modulator / frequency modulator

 ## Setup